eclipse-ecal/ecal/doc/rst/advanced/layers/shm.rst

 The SHM Layer is set to ``auto`` (= 2) by default.
 This means, that it is used automatically for all messages that need to be transmitted inside a single host.

-The system-configuration-parameters in the :file:`ecal.ini` are:
+The system-configuration-parameters in the :file:`ecal.yaml` are:

 .. code-block:: ini